changywtw/easypomelo/README.md

 5. Q & A
 6. message board

-All the context of those pages can be set up in the backend management system.
+All the context of those pages can be set up in the backend content management system.